MiracleDevs/Paradigm.Web.DI/README.md

 > **Important**: Scoped classes can not be resolved in the global container.

 # Scoped Containers
-Scoped container can be created from a parent container, and they isolate scoped services from other containers.
+A Scoped container can be created from a parent container, and they isolate scoped services from other containers.
 When resolving dependencies, they can look on their parental hierarchy form already instantiated classes if required.

 ```typescript
 const scopedContainer = container.createScopedInjector("my scope");